KnechtTheDots/LonCalGrowthAnalysis/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of LonCalGrowthAnalysis is to document the data and analysis conducted for: insert when paper is out.
+The goal of LonCalGrowthAnalys is is to document the data and analysis conducted for: insert when paper is out.

 ## Installation

-You can install the development version of LonCalGrowthAnalysis from [GitHub](https://github.com/) with:
+You can install the development version of LonCalGrowthAnalys is from [GitHub](https://github.com/) with:

 ``` r